Method only (pip install)

 Which Programmes Dominate and Where

 Continuous enrichment profiles show each functional category's fold enrichment across the full expression gradient.
-Translation at 9x in the top 50 genes looks fundamentally different from immune signalling distributed across hundreds of moderately expressed genes.
+A programme dominating the top 50 genes looks fundamentally different from one distributed across hundreds of moderately expressed genes.
 SCEPTR classifies these patterns automatically as apex-concentrated, distributed, or flat, and tests each against a permutation null.

 What the Cell Is Spending Its Budget On